Renewal Fee Waiver for Active-Duty Personnel

 - Provide written documentation that substantiates the licensee’s/registrant’s call to active duty.

-“Called to active duty” includes licensees in all branches of the military who, on a temporary basis, travel to remote locations to engage in activity relating to a war, national emergency, or other military operation.
+“Called to active duty” includes licensees in all branches of the United States Armed Forces who, on a temporary basis, travel to remote locations to engage in activity relating to a war, national emergency, or other military operation.

 Renewal requirements are only waived for the period of time the licensee/registrant is serving in the temporary assignment at the remote location, and the licensee/registrant must notify his or her licensing board or bureau of receipt of a notice of discharge date within 60 days of receiving such a notice.
 (Business and Professions Code section 114.3)